cassidyjames/anamorph/README.md

 ## Made for [elementary OS]

 Anamorph is designed and developed on and for [elementary OS].
 Purchasing through AppCenter directly supports the development and ensures instant updates straight from me.
-Get it on AppCenter for the best experience.
+[Get it on AppCenter][AppCenter] for the best experience.

 [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg)][AppCenter]